What is the Defence and Veterans' Service Commission?

 By law, the Commissioner cannot:

-- make findings on the manner or cause of death in relation to a death of a defence member or suspected suicide; or
+- Make findings on the manner or cause of death in relation to a death of a veteran, including findings that the manner or cause of a death was suicide, or

 This means the DVSC cannot inquire into individual matters, including claims for entitlements, complaints or appeals against another entity.